SimonCieslar/Digital-electronics-1/Labs/05-counter/Readme.md

 ## 3. Top level

 ### 3.1.
 Listing of VHDL code from source file `top.vhd` with all instantiations for the 4-bit bidirectional counter

+### 3.2.
+(Hand-drawn) sketch of the top layer including both counters, ie a 4-bit bidirectional counter from Part 4 and a 16-bit counter with a different time base from Part Experiments on your own.